about & faq

 I taught myself how to crochet as a teenager when I was following around the Grateful Dead.
 I had always loved art and crafting, and I sold all sorts of handmade jewelry and crafts at shows.
 After that ended, I attended and graduated from art school with a degree in interior design.
 It was there that I learned and fell in love with the fundamentals of color and design.

 It was a few years later when I was pregnant with my first that I actually began to crochet in earnest.
 My great-grandmothers had crocheted beautiful afghans that became family heirlooms and once I made my first, I was “hooked”!
 Soon after, my second little boy was born, and I spent another nine long months creating and crocheting anything soft and warm to cuddle him up in.
 Afghans remain my favorite project to crochet to this day.
 I *love* Ravelry, and I credit my joining there with refining my crochet skills.
 There are so many wonderful patterns and creative people there, I find myself inspired each time I visit.

 I’ve lately started knitting and spinning my own yarn as well, though I’m nowhere near as proficient as I am with crochet.
 I also dabble in cross-stitch and occasionally try my hand at the many crafty ideas over on my Pinterest boards.
 I’m a huge sucker for all the seasons and holidays.
 I’m the mom on the block whose place is totally decked out for every occasion!

-Besides cooking and crochet, I spend most of my time playing with and homeschooling my two little boys and going out into nature as much as possible … and any extra time is spent cleaning up the mess that my children and crafting leave behind!
+Besides cooking and crochet, I spend most of my time playing with and homeschooling my children, and going out into nature as much as possible … and any extra time is spent cleaning up the mess that my children and crafting leave behind!

 Frequently Asked Questions